CodeCaprese/tmx_clean_duplicates/ReadMe.md

-# TMX duplicates Cleaner
+# TMX duplicates cleaner

-## Short Description
+## Short description

-The first programm "tmx_cleanup.py" will find all duplicates in a given TMX file and output a cleaned TMX Files and a TAB seperated CSV with all semi duplicates.
+1. Use first the programm "tmx_cleanup.py" to find all duplicates in a given TMX files.
+Check the not semi duplicates you want to delete.
-So you can work out which translations are not necessary anymore.
-Save all the not nexessary IDs in a TAB seperated txt file (Excel is helpful) and use the second programm "delete_segments_by_tuids.py".
-Select the TMX file that has to be cleaned from the semi duplicates.
-Select the TXT file with all the IDs that should be deleted.
-As Output you get a new TMX file without the semi duplicates.
+2. Then use the second programm "delete_segments_by_tuids.py" to delete all the not necessary sgements via the ID in a given TMX File.

+## Description

 ### tmx_cleanup.py

+The program asks you which TMX file you want to edit.
+It has to be in the input folder.
-It will delete all duplicates, write out a txt file with found duplicates and a new TMx file, without duplicates.
-One (the first found) of duplicates will not be deleted.
+It will delete all duplicates and create a txt file with found duplicates, a new TMx file without duplicates and CSV (Delimiter TAB) with all semi duplicates.
+The first duplicate found will not be deleted.
-It also create a CSV file (Delimiter TAB) with all found semi duplicates.
+All of them are saved in the output folder.

 Input TMX Format